STEELISI/SENMO/README.md

 ```
 pip install -r requirements.txt
 ```
-**NOTE**: We use a Conda environment with Python 3.9.10 to run the experiment.
-This code is tested and `requirements.txt` is generated for MAC M1 architecture.
+**NOTE**: We have tested our code on Python 3.7.7 and up.
+This code is tested and `requirements.txt` is generated for macOS M1 architecture.
+The code should work or can be made to work on other platforms too.
 All packages can be installed by running `requirements.txt` except tensorflow (version 2.8.0).
 For MAC M1, please follow the Apple instructions [here](https://developer.apple.com/metal/tensorflow-plugin/) to install tensorflow.
 For other platforms, tensorflow should be installed through the following Google instruction [here](https://www.tensorflow.org/install).

+You may also run into some issues while installing the "pyenchant" package if enchant library is missing in the machine.
+Some useful links for fixing these issues are: [link-1](https://pyenchant.github.io/pyenchant/install.html),[link-2](https://github.com/pyenchant/pyenchant/issues/164) and [link-3](https://stackoverflow.com/questions/29381919/importerror-the-enchant-c-library-was-not-found-please-install-it-via-your-o).

 ## Data
 We store the dataset we use for training and testing the model in `./data/`.
-Specifically, inside `./data/`, we have `./data/train_orig.csv` or Trainset to fine-tune BERT and `./data/test_orig.csv` or Testset to evaluate the trained model.
+Specifically, inside `./data/`, we have `./data/train_orig.csv` or training set to fine-tune BERT and `./data/test_orig.csv` or testing set to evaluate the trained model.

 ## Preprocessing
 Use the following command to preprocess the data.